Clinical manifestations, pathologic features, and diagnosis of precursor B cell acute lymphoblastic leukemia/lymphoma

 - Harvard Medical School

-In the WHO classification system for hematologic malignancies, the lymphoblastic neoplasms, which may present as leukemia and/or lymphoma, are divided into two general categories based upon lineage (see "Classification of the hematopoietic neoplasms") [1,2]:
+In the World Health Organization classification system for hematologic malignancies, the lymphoblastic neoplasms, which may present as leukemia and/or lymphoma, are divided into two general categories based upon lineage (see "Classification of the hematopoietic neoplasms") [1,2]:

 ●Precursor B cell lymphoblastic leukemia/lymphoma, also called precursor B cell acute lymphoblastic leukemia (precursor B cell ALL)